zopefoundation/zope.password/README.txt

 interface defines only two methods::

   def encodePassword(password):
-      """Return encoded data for the password."""
+      """Return encoded data for the given password"""

   def checkPassword(encoded_password, password):
-      """Return whether the password coincide with the encoded data."""
+      """Return whether the given encoded data coincide with the given password"""

+The implementations mentioned above are in the ``zope.password.password`` module.